umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/expectations-and-grading-policy.md

 *   Style and English: 15%
 *   Papers not submitted by the deadline will be deducted 10% for each day they are late.

-MIT has excellent resources for technical writing and oral presentations (including on-line writing consultations) at the {{% resource_link "4d4e802a-9432-4991-b49c-6b87bb5d3fe3" "CMSW Writing and Communication Center" %}} website.
+MIT has excellent resources for technical writing and oral presentations (including on-line writing consultations) at the [CMSW Writing and Communication Center](https://cmsw.mit.edu/writing-and-communication-center/) website.
 Use them!

 Open-Ended Project (8.14 Students Only)
 ---------------------------------------